amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 }
 ```

 **Note:** We use `Promise.all` to invoke both requests that we need to make in parallel.
-This way we avoid a potential request waterfall.
+This way we avoid a request waterfall.

 At this point, our app renders a simple photo grid.